 Canada is the generic store brand of countries.

-In an era where technology pulls apart the tails, Canada remains refreshingly average.
 The lack of any single dominating force is what makes Canada so amazingly diverse.
 You can just be you, and don’t need to conform to a peer group, because everyone around you doesn’t work for just one industry, or likes just one type of media, or participates in just one cultural bubble.
 It’s a place where I feel safe to be mediocre; I don’t feel like a failure for not curing cancer or inventing AI or doing rocket science.